gloverthe/water-sort-game/README.md

-# SonjasWaterSort
+# Water sort game

-SonjasWaterSort is a Java-based game, built using LibGDX where the objective is to sort colored water into tubes.
+Water sort game is a Java-based game, built using LibGDX where the objective is to sort colored water into tubes.
 The game includes various features such as collision detection, color-based sorting logic, and sound effects for pouring.

 This is a work in progress, the game loop is finished but needs polish, with a UI and more levels.